TDarkShadow/iheartnewvegas/README.md

 ## Acknowledgments

-I want to thank Qolore7 of [**Viva New Vegas**](https://vivanewvegas.github.io/index.html) fame for all his hard work.
-Quite a bit of this guide comes from Viva New Vegas and previous iterations of it.
+I want to thank all users who have supported my [**Morrowind Sharp**](https://github.com/Sigourn/morrowind-sharp/blob/master/readme.md) modding guide.
+Their feedback, criticisms and insights have all been very valuable to me.

 ## About